 The average iPad or iPhone owner spends more money on more things than the average Android device owner, and Apple has built up a great ecosystem of peripherals for its phones and tablets.
-There are far more peripherals and cases aimed at the iPhone than any other device, but something like Samsung’s Galaxy S20 would be a close second.
+There are far more peripherals and cases aimed at the iPhone than any other device, but a major flagship like the Samsung Galaxy S20 would be a close second.

-On the other hand, Android devices have adopted the Micro USB or USB-C standard, whereas Apple insists on its proprietary Lightning cable, which means it’s much easier to find a charger if you’re not an iPhone owner.
-This often means you have to splash out on an overpriced Apple adapter.
+On the other hand, Android devices have adopted the Micro USB or USB-C standard, whereas Apple insists on its proprietary Lightning cable.
+This means it’s much easier to find a charger if you’re not an iPhone owner, and often means you have to splash out on an overpriced Apple adapter.
 Peripheral manufacturers may still go after iOS as their main target, but it’s very rare to find something without Micro USB or USB-C support.

-Another mark against Apple here relates to its abandonment of the standard 3.5mm audio port, which started with the iPhone 7 and iPhone 7 Plus.
+Another mark against Apple is the abandonment of the standard 3.5mm audio port, as begun with the iPhone 7 and iPhone 7 Plus.
 You did get an adapter in the box with a new iPhone for a while, but Apple no longer includes it, so you’ll have to buy the dongle and, even if you do, it’s easily lost.
 The choice of headphones sporting 3.5mm audio jacks far exceeds those with Lightning connectors.
-Of course, many Android phones have also axed the headphone jack in favor of USB-C audio, so this may not be such a big difference for much longer.
+Of course, Android phones continue to axe the headphone jack in favor of USB-C and Bluetooth audio, so this is lessening as a point against Apple.

 Since Android phones are produced by many different manufacturers, product ecosystems vary.
 Samsung has a great ecosystem, for example, and Android phones have support from Home, Chromecast, and Wear OS.
 However, it’s not quite as seamless as it is with Apple.

 Overall, taking all available accessories into account, you have more choice with an iPhone, so iOS takes the win here, but with caveats.

-Numerically speaking, Android wins 10 categories and iOS wins 8 categories, but iOS wins in some of the more important categories — we don’t think rooting or alternative app stores are as important for most people as accessibility or security, for example.
-It’s very difficult to compare the two.
-Because Apple controls the hardware and the software, you’ll find that iOS offers a more uniform experience across devices.
+Numerically speaking, Android wins 10 categories and iOS wins seven, but iOS wins in some of the more important categories — we don’t think rooting or alternative app stores are as important for most people as accessibility or security, for example.
+However, it’s very difficult to compare the two.
+Because Apple controls both the hardware and the software of their devices, you’ll find iOS offers a more uniform experience across devices.

 A straight comparison of the latest versions of Android and iOS wouldn’t be very representative of most people’s experience, because most Android devices aren’t running the latest version.
 The experience you get is further complicated by the fact that most Android smartphone manufacturers add their own user interface on top of Google’s stock Android.
 As a result, there’s quite a big difference between using Google’s Pixel 4, the Samsung Galaxy S20, and the OnePlus 8 Pro, for example.